chauff/cse1500-web-transcripts/Lecture-3.md

 })();
 ```

-Here, the function is **anonymous** (it does not have a name - it does not need a name, as it is immediately invoked) and the final pair of brackets `()` leads to it immediate execution (the brackets surrounding the function are not strictly necessary, but they are commonly used).
+:point_up: Tthe function is **anonymous** (it does not have a name - it does not need a name, as it is immediately invoked) and the final pair of brackets `()` leads to it immediate execution (the brackets surrounding the function are not strictly necessary, but they are commonly used).

 Going back to our `gameStatModule`, we immediately execute the function.
 What does this function contain?
 It contains a number of variables with function scope (`gamesStarted` and so on) as well as a return statement.
 This return statement contains the result of the function invocation.
 In this case, an *object literal* is returned and this object literal has two methods `incrGamesStarted()` and `getNumGamesStarted()`.
 Outside of this module, we cannot directly access `gamesStarted` or any of the other "private" variables, all we will get is an `undefined` as the returned object does not contain those properties (though the returned object has access to them through JavaScript's concept of [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)). *A closure is the combination of a function and the lexical environment within which that function was declared* (as defined by MDN); in our case the lexical environment includes the emulated private variables.